papyri/site-docs/checklist.md

 ### P.Hib.
 = _The Hibeh Papyri_.
 London. {ddb:p.hib}

  * I, ed.
 B.P.
 Grenfell and A.S.
 Hunt.
 1906.
 (Egypt Exploration Society, Graeco-Roman Memoirs 7).
 Nos.
 1—171.
 There is a Demotic docket at no. 80 and no. 164 (descriptum) is a Demotic document.
 The receipts, nos.
 105—107 and (in the descripta) nos.
 136—142 have one line each of Demotic at the bottom of the Greek text.
-[EES] {ddb:p.hib;1}
+[EES] {ddb:p.hib;1} [Online: archive.org](http://archive.org/details/hibehpapyri00brangoog)
  * II, ed.
 E.G. Turner and M.-Th.
 Lenger.
 1955.
 (Egypt Exploration Society, Graeco-Roman Memoirs 32).
 Nos.
 172—284.
 [EES] {ddb:p.hib;2}

 ### P.Holm.